Battle of Zapote River: Battle

 Initially, the army under General Guillermo Masangkay engaged the U.S. forces and gained the advantage.
 However, inferior arms and a lack ammunition forced the soldiers to retreat.
 General Guillermo Masangkay was wounded in the skirmish.
 After hours of heavy fighting, between 4 and 4:40 pm, the Filipinos gave way, abandoning their positions and began falling back.
 The bridge was temporarily repaired with wooden stringers.
 Brigadier General Loyd Wheaton and his men began crossing the bridge as ordered by Major General Henry W. Lawton.
 He sent forward a company from the 21st Infantry headed by First Lieutenant William M. Morrow to ascertain the positions of the enemies and found them 1 mile south of the bridge.
 After more fighting, they drove the defenders out of their lines who fled towards Imus and San Nicolas, Bacoor.
 A Filipino rearguard held off the Americans long enough for the main Filipino force to withdraw inland.

 Aftermath

-Both sides suffered heavily: the Americans suffered 75 casualties with 15 killed, and the Filipinos suffered 150 deaths and 375 wounded.
+Both sides suffered heavily: the Americans suffered 75 casualties with 14 killed and 61 wounded.
+The Filipinos suffered 150 deaths and 375 wounded.

 Captain William H. Sage earned the Medal of Honor for his actions.

 Consequently, the Philippine Army began using tactics of guerrilla warfare, avoiding a decisive battle and reverting to harassment.

 The bridge was designated as a national historical landmark by the National Historical Commission of the Philippines on September 9, 2013.